SRodriguezBottero/AITestingToolsResearch/README.md

 📘 **Overview**
 This repository documents an investigation into various AI testing tools, their features, strengths, and potential use cases.
-The goal is to evaluate these tools to identify the best solutions for ensuring the reliability, performance, and robustness of AI systems in testing.
+The goal is to evaluate these tools to identify the best solutions for ensuring the reliability, performance, and robustness of AI integrated in testing tools.

 🚀 **Objectives**
 - Explore the landscape of available AI testing tools.